-A new type of internet scam is hitting companies and merchant accounts – "phishing" attacks.
+A new type of internet scam is hitting companies and high risk merchant accounts – "phishing" attacks.
 These strikes are a savvy combination of social technologies and identity theft that manages to trick people into revealing private details.

 Unfortunately, it's really rewarding for fraudsters.
 Phishing attacks cost companies from those with low risk to high risk merchant accounts over a half-billion dollars yearly, with almost 76 percent of organizations victimized using a phishing scam.
 With nearly 1.5 million new phishing websites established annually, phishing attacks are on the upswing.